MENU

 Essential Components for Heat Pump Operation

-• Operating Unit (Controller): Automates defrost cycles, regulates system performance, manages compressor operation, and ensures safety with connected flow, temperature, and pressure sensors.
+• Operating Unit (Controller): Automates defrost cycles, regulates compressor performance, and manages safety by integrating flow, temperature, and pressure sensors.

-• Accumulator: Protects the compressor by ensuring only vapor enters.
-This prevents damage from liquid refrigerant returning from the outdoor coil during heating.
+• Accumulator: Protects the compressor by ensuring that only vapor enters, preventing damage from liquid refrigerant returning from the outdoor coil during heating.

-• Check Valves: Necessary if thermostatic expansion valves (TXVs) are used to ensure proper refrigerant flow direction in both heating and cooling modes
+• Check Valves: Essential when using thermostatic expansion valves (TXVs) to maintain correct refrigerant flow direction for both heating and cooling.

-• Safety Switches: If the air conditioner lacks high-pressure and low-pressure safety switches, these must be added or adjusted to prevent system damage.
+• Safety Switches: If the air conditioner lacks high-pressure and low-pressure safety switches, these must be added or adjusted to protect the system from potential damage during operation.

 Condenser for heat pump

-The condenser is the heat pump exchanger on its secondary circuit.
-The hot refrigerant in the condenser transfers heat to the heating water.
-The hot refrigerant enters the exchanger in the vapor phase and is cooled, condensed and subcooled after condensation.
-The heat transferred to the heating water comes mainly from the change of state (i.e. condensation of the refrigerant).
+The condenser functions as the heat exchanger on the secondary circuit of a heat pump.
+It transfers heat from the hot refrigerant to the heating water.
+The refrigerant enters the condenser in a vapor phase and undergoes cooling, condensation, and subcooling.
+The majority of the heat transferred to the heating water comes from the latent heat of condensation.

 Overview of condensers by capacity